 When traveling to Alaska for the first time, I had no idea how BIG Alaska really is!
 Alaska dwarfs all other American states with its sheer size.
 We all think traveling through Texas is big, right?

 Texas can fit inside of Alaska TWICE!
 Matter of fact, Alaska is bigger than Texas, California and Montana combined.
-America’s 49th state makes up one-fifth of the total landmass of the entire United States!

 There are unbelievably gorgeous national parks in Alaska to explore!